flatironinstitute/nixpack/README.md

     virtual = "2:"
   };
-  build = {}; # extra build parameters (not usually used) extern = null; # a prefix string for an external installation (overrides depends, build) paths = {}; # paths to tools provided by this package (like cc) };
+  build = {}; # extra build parameters (not usually used) extern = null; # a prefix string or derivation (e.g., nixpkgs package) for an external installation (overrides depends, build) paths = {}; # paths to tools provided by this package (like cc) };
 ```